Parental Emotional Enmeshment Trauma: 7 Reasons Why Children Should Never Be Born With Jobs

 Where’s the logic in that??

-Emotional enmeshment usually occurs when boundaries between people (usually a child and parent – however it happens in intimate relationships, as well) are blurred, often leaving children saddled with emotional responsibilities that are not theirs to bear.
+Emotional enmeshment usually occurs when boundaries between people (usually a child and parent – however it happens in intimate relationships, as well) are blurred, often leaving children in charge of emotional responsibilities that are not theirs to bear.

-This phenomenon robs children of their innocence and identity, as they are forced to take on roles designed to meet the emotional needs of the adults in their lives.
+Parental emotional emeshment robs children of their innocence and identity, as they are forced to take on roles to meet the emotional needs of the adults in their lives.

 7 Effects of Parental Emotional Enmeshment on Children